stevennguyen/framework/doc/build_guide/readme.md

 ### Step 5: Solder D3 to D62 (diodes) <a name="step5"></a>
 ![](images/step5.jpg)
 Install and solder the switch matrix diodes **D3 to D54**.
 You can install these in banks of five (or all at once if you desire).
-These components are **polar** and the **black band on the zener diode should match the band on the silkscreen footprint**.
+These components are **polar** and the **black band on the diodes should match the band on the silkscreen footprint**.

 ### Step 6: Solder C2, C3 (0.1 uF capacitors) <a name="step6"></a>
 ![](images/step6.jpg)